 Under the ESPP, the Company has set two six-month offering periods during each calendar year, one beginning March 1st and the other beginning September 1st of each calendar year, during which employees may elect to have up to 25% of their eligible compensation deducted on each payday on an after-tax basis for use in purchasing the Company's common stock on the last trading day of each offering period, subject to limits imposed by the Internal Revenue Code.
 The purchase price of the shares may not be less than 85% of the fair market value on the first or last trading day of the offering period, whichever is lower.
-The first ESPP offer period began on March 1, 2017.
+The first ESPP offering period began on March 1, 2017.

 At inception of the ESPP, a total of 173,076 shares of common stock were authorized and reserved for future issuance under the ESPP.
 The number of shares of common stock that may be issued under the ESPP will automatically increase on the first day of each calendar year, beginning in 2017 and ending in and including 2026, by an amount equal to the lesser of: (i) 1% of the number of shares of the Company's common stock outstanding on the last day of the applicable preceding calendar year and (ii) such smaller number of shares as is determined by the Company's Board of Directors.
-During the nine months ended September 30, 2018 and 2017, the number of shares of common stock that may be issued under the ESPP was increased by 223,432 shares and 184,387 shares, respectively.
-During the three months ended September 30, 2018, the Company issued 18,152 shares of common stock under the ESPP.
-During the nine months ended September 30, 2018, the Company issued 24,738 shares of common stock under the ESPP.
-As of September 30, 2018, 539,894 shares remain available for future issuance under the ESPP.
+During the three months ended March 31, 2019 and 2018, the number of shares of common stock that may be issued under the ESPP was increased by 224,717 shares and 223,432 shares, respectively.
+During the three months ended March 31, 2019, the Company issued 11,943 shares of common stock under the ESPP.
+As of March 31, 2019, 752,668 shares remain available for future issuance under the ESPP.

-For each of the three months ended September 30, 2018 and 2017, the Company recognized less than \$0.1 million of stock-based compensation expense under the ESPP.
-For each of the nine months ended September 30, 2018 and 2017, the Company recognized \$0.1 million of stock-based compensation expense under the ESPP.
+For each of the three months ended March 31, 2019 and 2018, the Company recognized less than \$0.1 million of stock-based compensation expense under the ESPP.